Skip to main content

 Composition is integrated throughout your musical journey here.

-At the undergraduate level, you can place creative music-making at the heart of your studies, with composition modules available regardless of your chosen degree pathway.
-You will learn through practical engagement, receiving direct supervision from our team of resident composers.
+At undergraduate level, you can place creative music-making at the heart of your studies.
+Composition modules are available regardless of your chosen degree pathway.
+You'll learn through practical engagement, receiving direct supervision from our team of resident composers.

 For postgraduate students, we offer specialised MA and PhD programmes that allow you to develop an original, innovative body of work.

 A key feature at all levels is our emphasis on collaboration.
-You will have opportunities to hear your music brought to life through workshops with professional performers and by collaborating with fellow students across disciplines, in a community that actively blurs the boundaries between genres.
+You'll be able to hear your music brought to life in workshops with professional performers and by collaborating with fellow students across disciplines, in a community that actively blurs the boundaries between genres.

 Musicology

-Musicology is directly shaped by the research of our large and diverse academic staff.
-Their wide-ranging expertise - spanning centuries, continents, and critical themes like sound studies, gender, and globalisation - directly informs further research and teaching that is both comprehensive and adventurous.
+Musicology is shaped by the research of our large and diverse academic staff.
+Their wide-ranging expertise - spanning centuries, continents, and critical themes such as sound studies, gender, and globalisation - informs further research and teaching that is comprehensive and adventurous.

 Meet our graduates